Belle Eagle, Tennessee

+Nothing remains of the former business center aside from a beauty parlor and a small restaurant, both of which are out of operation.
+The Mullen store survived until June 1988 when it burned down.

 Members of the original families still living in Belle Eagle in 2008 were Bishop, Jameson, Lee, Lewis, Mann, Macon, Roberts, Sorrelle, Sikes, Wiggington and White.

 A volunteer fire department is housed in the old one-room Bradford school building which was closed when all schools were consolidated in Brownsville.